schibsted/sdk-java-event-tracking/README.md

 ```
 ### Closing the client
 The client uses internal queues for tracked activities and separate threads for sending asynchronous to the data
 collector.
-When closing your application you should also close the client to allow these queues to be flushed and
+When closing your application you should first close the client to allow these queues to be flushed and
 the threads to be shutdown.
 Note that once you have closed the client there is no way to restart it so you will have to
 build a new client.